-Credits may be transferred for elective and for major credit.
-Course Approval Forms for this purpose are available at the Center for Education Abroad and at the Center for Academic Support.
-You may transfer courses toward Clusters if you go on a UR-sponsored study abroad program.
+Credits may be transferred for elective, major, and minor credit.
+Course Approval Forms are available at the Center for Education Abroad and at the College Center for Advising Services.
+You may transfer courses toward clusters if you go on a Rochester-sponsored study abroad program.
 Consult with the authorized faculty member in the relevant department.

 Credit for Language Courses

 The Department of Modern Languages and Cultures (MLC) will NOT grant credit to students who enroll in a class that is at the same or a lower level as a class they have taken before their semester abroad.
 In order to avoid credit transfer confusion or problems, it is imperative that each student consult with the appropriate advisor in MLC before departure and registration.

 Bring or send an official catalogue description of each course to the Center for Education Abroad, preferably before you leave for your semester abroad.
 Courses that are comparable to those offered at the University of Rochester will be approved for elective credit.

 In some cases, you may be asked to submit the description to a faculty member for approval.
 All foreign language courses need approval from the Department of Modern Languages and Cultures or the Department of Religion and Classics.

 With the exception of the University's Internships in Europe program, independent studies or internships taken on study abroad programs cannot receive pre-approval for transfer credit.
 While completing the independent study or internship, be sure to keep documentation of all academic work.